congobg/MHS2_NAR_NAV/README.md

 ## Background

-The MHS2 (Multi-HMI System 2) is the infotainment platform used in several Audi models sold in North America.
+The MHS2 is the infotainment platform used in several Audi models sold in North America.
 Factory NAR units lack navigation not due to a hardware limitation, but because Audi ships the units without:

 1. The navigation application binaries, shared libraries, and supporting data files.
 2. The Java class files that integrate the navigation stack with the HMI (Human-Machine Interface) layer.